Warzone2100/warzone2100/doc/js-events.md

 An event that is run every time a structure is ready to perform some special ability.
 It will only fire once, so if the time is not right, register your own timer to keep checking.

+## eventStructureUpgradeStarted(structure)

+An event that is run every time a structure starts to be upgraded.

 ## eventAttacked(victim, attacker)

 An event that is run when an object belonging to the script's controlling player is attacked.